 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-a.
-Authors retain copyright and grant the journal right of first publication with the Work simultaneously licensed under a Creative Commons Attribution License that allows others to share the Work with an acknowledgement of the Work's authorship and initial publication in this journal.
+a. authors retain copyright and grant the journal right of first publication with the 'Work' simultaneously licensed under a Creative Commons Attribution Licence that allows others to share the Work with an acknowledgement of the Work's authorship and initial publication in this journal.

 You are free to:

 • Share - copy and redistribute the material in any medium or format

 • Adapt - remix, transform, and build upon the material